 If you notice the display driver is already installed there and still windows 10 won’t allow change resolution We recommend to update or reinstall the Display driver (Graphics).
 Well with default settings, Windows 10 is set to automatically download and install the latest version of the display driver whenever available.
 But If you have turned off automatic driver updates, you can manually check if an update is available for your display driver.

 - Press Windows + X on the keyboard and select device manager,

 - Expand Display adapters then right-click on the Intel HD Graphics and select Update driver software.

 Also, you can select the second option “Browse my computer for driver software”.
-Choose option Let me pick from a list.
+Choose the option Let me pick from a list.
 Select the compatible driver > Next This will automatically install the compatible display driver for you.
-After that restart windows and check are you able to change screen resolution window 10..
+After that restart windows and check are you able to change the screen resolution of Windows 10.

 Install Display driver manually

 - Expand Display Adapters, and select the GPU listed there.